pjsvis/cda-matrix/README.md

 This repository (CDA-Matrix) serves as a curated collection of **Core Directive Arrays (CDAs)**.

 Attribution:
-Developed pjsvis and Contextualise This (Ctx), an AI operating under CDA #21, built atop a large language model trained by Google.
+Developed by pjsvis and Contextualise This (Ctx), an AI operating under CDA #21, built atop a large language model trained by Google.
 Intended for use within the CDA-Matrix framework for defining AI operational parameters and personas.
 Freely reusable with attribution.

 ## **What is a Core Directive Array (CDA)?**